 Visiting a castle was a must-do on our two-week Romania trip.
-So we took a day trip from Brasov to visit one of the most beautiful castles in not just Romania, but in all of Europe: Peles Castle.
+So we took a day trip from Brasov to Peles Castle, one of the most beautiful castles in not just Romania, but in all of Europe.
 Here’s a quick guide for how to visit Peles Castle from Brasov.

 We took a public bus from our hotel near the Brasov old town to the Brasov train station.
 There we purchased round trip tickets to Sinaia.
 You can purchase train tickets online up to six hours in advance of your train, but we wanted to see what the weather would be like before committing to our day trip, so bought them at the kiosk in the train station.